HussarHussar/update-notifier/README.md

 ## Debian Cron Addition
 `` $ sudo ./CronInstall.sh [n]``

 This is not a package installation it appends a cronjob to the anacrontab file using the update.py file in the current directory.
 It Sets the chronjob to run the update.py script at the current location every n days.
 The default is 30 if nothing is specified.
-Anacrontab also can be modified to run the update.py file if using a different distro.
+Anacrontab can be modified manually on different distros.
 The update script can also be run manually.

 ## TODO
 * Handle subprocess termination after cancel button is pressed